Railsmania/scripts/foundation/routing/understanding_routes.md

 One thing to note here, routes are specific to the HTTP verb used for the request.
 In this example with a GET to patients, the route will only connect the request to the patient's controller if the request was a GET request.
 If you're not familiar with the various HTTP verbs and their different meanings, please check the lesson notes for a reference.

 # Inspecting Routes
-Rails offers a couple facilities for inspecting your application's routes.
+Rails offers a couple of facilities for inspecting your application's routes.

-One of the lesser known but easy ways to get a complete list of the available routes in your application, is by starting a rails server and visiting the "rails/info/routes" route in your browser.
-This is only available since Rails 4, older versions of Rails did not provide this feature.
+One of the lesser known but easy ways to get a complete list of the available routes in your application is by starting a rails server and visiting the "rails/info/routes" route in your browser.
+This is a new feature of Rails 4.
 On this page you can also experiment with the matchers to see what routes will respond to a particular path.

 The most common way to inspect routes is in the terminal.
-There you can execute the rake routes command to produce the same output.
+There you can execute the `rake routes` command to produce the same output.

 Both methods will list all of your routes, in the same order that they appear in routes.rb.
 For each route, you'll see something like this: